ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: The Algorithm

 In this work, we adopt the define of reward function from \citet{liu2024erp}, and regarded each pharmaceutical property as a critic $C$ and got an ensemble critics $\mathbf{C}$ as follows:

 where each critic $\critic: Y \rightarrow \mathbb{R}$ {acts as a distinct evaluator for a specific pharmaceutical attribute}.
 We built the reward function as follow:

 where Norm is employed to standardize diverse attributes to a consistent scale.
-In this instance, Norm refers to the process of min-max normalization, which is used to adjust the attributes so they fit within the $\bracket{0,1}$ range.
+In this instance, Norm refers to the process of min-max normalization, which is used to adjust the attributes so they fit within the $\bracket{0,1}$ range. \fix{ We defer the details of critics to \secref{exp_config}.}

 In this work, we use $\BON$~\citep{gao2023scaling} (Best of N) search to estimate the reward for a prompt (partial molecule). $\BON$ can be formulated as the following: